1m1-github/FairPortfolio.jl/README.md

 <br></br>
 # <b>II.
 Homogeneous Variance</b>

-To get a stable portfolio, we first homogenize the variances of all assets
+To get a stable portfolio, we first homogenize the variances across all assets and time

 $$\sigma_{ii} = \sigma$$